noahbenson/Air.jl/README.md

        end
 logmsg (generic function with 1 method)

-# We can test out the log function.
+# We can test out the logmsg function.
 Note that the pushfirst action in the
 # logmsg function above is run in a separate thread (the actor's thread).
 julia> logmsg("Log initialized.")